park-m/open-source-developer-portal/app/resources/account-types/access-api-accounts.md

 ## Access API Customer accounts

-An Access API Customer account is created programmatically by a Partner’s Traditional CIP Verified account via the endpoint “Create New Customer”.
-All required account information will be handled through the API and the Customer will interact directly with the Traditional CIP Verified account to manage their account.
+An Access API Customer account is created programmatically by a Partner’s CIP Verified Dwolla account via the endpoint “Create New Customer”.
+All required account information will be handled through the API and the Customer will interact directly with the Partner Dwolla account account to manage their account.

 ##### Verified Customer

-This third-party-created account requires the same user profile data as a Traditional CIP Verified account.
+This third-party-created account requires the same user profile data as a Transfer CIP Verified account.
 A Verified Customer account is required when the Partner’s end user needs to hold a Dwolla balance or transact with an Unverified Customer account type.
 Types of Verified Customers include: Personal or Business.

 ##### Unverified Customer